Skip to main content

 • Make sure they know they can try out different tasks – and even different groups – in order to find something they truly enjoy doing.

-• Depending on whether they have a specific role in mind, briefly introduce the types of roles they can get involved in, including working with different age groups, fundraising, or helping with admin or management.
+• Depending on whether they have a specific team in mind, briefly introduce the teams they can get involved in and the tasks they could do, including working with different age groups, fundraising, or helping with admin or management.

 • Thank the new volunteer at the end of the conversation for spending time talking to you today.